 The contact pressure distributions of the finite element simulation of the cycloidal gear and the pin gear are shown in Figs. 14 and 15, respectively.
 It can be seen from Fig. 14 that the maximum contact pressures of the cycloidal gear are 601.3 MPa and 600.0 MPa, respectively.
-The difference between the two is within 0.22%, which shows that the stiffness of the hole in the blank has almost no effect on the contact pressure.
-For the pin gear in Fig. 15, there are the similar conclusions.
+The difference between the two is within 0.22 %, which shows that the stiffness of the hole in the blank has almost no effect on the contact pressure.
+For the pin gear in Fig. 15, the conclusions are similar.